Skip to main content

 Understanding the climate risk landscape

 The mining industry is uniquely vulnerable to the consequences of climate change due to its reliance on the natural environment and the long operational lifecycle of its projects.
-Risk managers and executive leaders must consider impacts extending decades into the future.
+Risk managers and leaders must consider impacts extending decades into the future.

 RESILIENCE: THE NEW CURRENCY OF MINING LEADERSHIP